thePeras/LDTS_Flappy_Tiger/docs/README.md

 **Consequences**

-A modular sctructure of the code allowing us to divide the code in different files can be very usefull for many reasons but it can also not be an easy task to do.
+A modular structure of the code allowing us to divide the code in different files can be very usefull for many reasons, but it can also not be an easy task to do.
 This means that when we are developing the code we need to think about the structure of the code and how we are going to divide it.
 This is, in fact, a problem for people who aren't used to work with this kind of structure.
 However, as the times goes on we will get used to it and benefit from it.